 Certain infections are very significant but are not covered by the Communicable Diseases Act.
 These are instead surveyed via voluntary laboratory reporting.
 This reporting supplements the reports received in accordance with the law.
 Within the framework of voluntary laboratory reporting, laboratories currently report laboratory confirmed cases of caliciviruses, clostridioides difficile, and respiratory syncytial virus (RSV).
-The Public Health Agency of Sweden presents the results of the voluntary laboratory reporting in special weekly reports, which for caliciviruses also includes the results from other surveillance systems.
+The Public Health Agency of Sweden presents the results of the voluntary laboratory reporting in reports during the winter season.
+For caliciviruses and RSV it also includes the results from other surveillance systems.

 Sentinel surveillance means that only a selection of medical doctors or clinics report on the incidence of a disease or sample patients for surveillance purposes.
 Sentinel surveillance is used to sample patients with acute respiratory infection and influenza-like illness.
 Samples are analysed at the Public Health Agency of Sweden for influenza and SARS-CoV-2.
 Virological analyses of positive samples contribute to national and global surveillance.
 Through sentinel surveillance, the Public Health Agency of Sweden can monitor which influenza strains are circulating and whether vaccines and antivirals are effective, or whether resistance has developed.

 The Public Health Agency of Sweden uses different types of syndromic surveillance to supplement traditional disease surveillance.
 Given the fact that the majority of people who become ill do not need to seek medical attention, it is hard to know how many people among the population have a certain illness.
 The traditional reporting systems only include those who seek medical attention.
 As a result, the number of reported cases is an underestimate of the proportion of the population that is actually affected.
 In order to respond to an epidemic in the best way possible, health services and society as a whole need to get rapid indications of the extent of transmission.
-This is done, for instance, by examining visitor statistics from the region's website for medical information "Vårdguiden 1177".
+This is done, for instance, by examining visitor search statistics from the regional medical advice website "1177.se".